BlueDotBrigade/daten-lokator/README.md

 ## How To Use

 1. Create a .NET automated test project.
    - For example: Using _Visual Studio_ add a _MsTest Test Project_ to your solution.
 2. Add the latest _NuGet_ package to your test project:
    - [BlueDotBrigade.DatenLokator][NuGetPackage]
 3. The _Daten Lokator_ library must be initialized only **once** when the automated tests start.
    - Example: `Lokator.Setup()`
    - If you are using _MsTest_ then consider doing this where the `AssemblyInitialize` attribute is used.
 4. Create an automated test.
    - By default the _Daten Lokator_ library assumes that test method name follows the [Assert Act Arrange][AAA] naming convention.
+5. Save the input data in a file directory structure that mirrors the namespace.
+   - For example:
+      - **Tests:** `BlueDotBrigade.DatenLokator.DemoTests/Serialization/XmlSerializerTests.cs`
+      - **Data:** `BlueDotBrigade.DatenLokator.DemoTests/.Daten/Serialization/*.*`
+   - Where:
+      - `BlueDotBrigade.DatenLokator.DemoTests` is the directory where the project file (`*.csproj`) can be found.
+      - `.Daten` is _Daten Lokator_'s root directory.
+      - `Serialization` is the namespace where the `XmlSerializerTests.cs` automated tests can be found.
-5. When an input file is needed, simply call the appropriate `Daten` method.
+6. When an input file is needed, simply call the appropriate `Daten` method.
    - For example: `new Daten().AsString()`

 ### Sample Code